Edward Olivares Player Props: Royals vs. Rockies

-Friday, Edward Olivares and the Kansas City Royals take on the Colorado Rockies and Chase Anderson, with the first pitch at 8:10 PM ET.
+After going 1-for-3 with a home run and an RBI in his most recent game, Edward Olivares and the Kansas City Royals take on the Colorado Rockies (who will hand the ball to Austin Gomber) at 4:10 PM ET on Saturday.

-He is back in action for the first time since June 2, when he went 1-for-3 with a home run and an RBI against the Nationals.
+He hit a home run while going 1-for-3 in his last game against the Rockies.

 Edward Olivares Game Info & Props vs. the Rockies